What does a Environmental Manager do?

 - Bachelor’s degree in Environmental Science, Environmental Management, or a related field.

-- Minimum of 5 years of experience in an environmental management role.
+- Minimum of 5 years of experience in environmental management or a similar role.

 - Excellent communication and interpersonal skills.